Key Differences Between PR, Marketing, and Advertising —and When You Should Use Each for Your Brand

 Source: Hootsuite

-Social ads, or paid posts as they’re often called, do an especially good job of this—you create a social post that leads to, say, a recent blog post.
+Social ads, or paid posts as they’re often called, do an especially good job of this.
+You create a social post that leads to, say, a recent blog post.
 Then you put some money behind it and choose an audience, which puts it in front of far more people than would see it organically.

-You may wonder why you need to put money behind your social posts—isn’t social media marketing supposed to be free?
+You may wonder why you need to put money behind your social posts.
+Isn’t social media marketing supposed to be free?

-Technically, it still is—but it will be much, much more effective if you have a budget in place to boost those posts.
+Technically, it still is.
+But it will be much, much more effective if you have a budget in place to boost those posts.

-When should you use advertising?
+When should I use advertising?

 Advertising, like PR, content marketing, and social media marketing, should be an ongoing venture.